askft/hanyu/README.md

 **Windows**

 (Instructions coming.
-Should be easy to run.)
+Should be easy to run.
+Characters may mess things up for you however.)

 ## Files